This blog post was originally published on February 12, 2018. It was updated on November 14, 2018.

-The Tax Cuts and Jobs Act includes several tax provisions related to the healthcare industry.
-In particular, two major tax changes will directly affect physician practices: the pass-through income deduction and the repeal of the ACA individual mandate.
-Physicians should consider the potential short-term and long-term financial impact of these changes on their practices.
+Earlier this year we shared our thoughts on The Tax Cuts and Jobs Act’s provisions related to the healthcare industry.
+Physicians should plan for the potential short-term and long-term financial impact of these changes on their practices.

 Many physician practices are structured as pass-through entities, which may enable their owners to qualify for a new tax deduction – depending on income level.